-A master’s in business administration (MBA) has long been viewed as the gold stand-ard for the business world.
+A master’s in business administration (MBA) has long been viewed as the gold standard for the business world.
 Regardless of your chosen field, getting your MBA shows others that you have determination, drive, and the desire to succeed.
-Whether you have already spent time in the workforce or are planning to get your MBA prior to striking out on your own, there are several things to consider in deciding whether or not to go for it.
+Whether you have already spent time in the workforce or are planning to get a business MBA prior to striking out on your own, there are several things to consider in deciding whether or not to go for it.

-You need to measure the potential ROI (Return on investment), against the sacrifices that will be required while you juggle life obligations and MBA coursework.
-Remem-ber to think about the long-term benefits of having the MBA, because once you have it, it can never be taken away.
-It is a lifetime achievement.
+You need to measure the potential ROI (return on investment) it offers, against the sacrifices that will be required while you juggle life obligations and master your MBA studies.
+Remember to think about the long-term benefits of having the MBA, because once you have it, it can never be taken away.
+It is a lifetime academic achievement.

 You have several options to choose from in today’s college market.
-If you decide to go full-bore and get it done as quickly as possible, you might consider a full-time learning program on campus, much like the way you earned your undergraduate degree.
-For many adults however, family, job, and other responsibilities make this impossible.
-If this describes you, consider either a part-time, on-campus program or an online MBA program.
+If you decide to go full-bore and get it done as quickly as possible, you might search for a full-time learning program on campus, much like the way you earned your undergraduate degree.
+For many adults however, family, work, and other responsibilities make this impossible.
+If this describes you, consider either a part-time, on-campus, evening or weekend program or an online MBA program.
 In weighing your options, consider class time, commuting, parking, and studying for on-campus options, and the need to be self-disciplined for the online alternatives.
 However, if you apply for online courses, you should know that they offer the same content and info at the same high level that you would get on-site at most universities.